gjaykar1255/spottabl_assignment/README.md

   <li>styled-components</li>
   <li>Material-ui</li>

-## Here is a working live project hosted at netlify :
+## Here is a working live view of the project hosted at netlify :
    https://spottabl-project-assignment.netlify.app

 ## Screenshots